The set of solutions of random XORSAT formulae: Characterizing the periphery

 Unlike the backbone where all check nodes are of degree $k$, the periphery can have check nodes of degrees between $2$ and $k$.
 Among these, check nodes of degree $2$ are of importance to us since they can potentially form long strings.
 Strings are particularly unfriendly structures for the peeling algorithm; peeling takes linear time to peel such structures.
 In the next lemma, we define a parameter $\theta$ as a function of $Q$, which is the estimated branching factor of the subgraph of the periphery induced by check nodes of degree $2$.
-Lemma \ref{lem:bdd_branch_fact} proves that this branching factor is less than one for all $\alpha\in(\ad(k), 1]$. \begin{lemma} Let $\theta\equiv \alpha k (k-1) (1-Q) Q^{k-2}$ with $Q$ as defined in Theorem~\ref{thm:Main}.
-Then $\theta < 1$ for all $\alpha\in (\ad(k) , 1]$. \end{lemma} Proof of this lemma can be found in the Appendix \ref{app:periphery}.
+Lemma~\ref{lem:bdd_branch_fact} proves that this branching factor is less than one for all $\alpha\in(\ad(k), 1]$.